Luckychoudharyy/Customer_Sentiment_analysis_project/README.md

    - cross-referenced the dataset with other sources and conducted spot checks to ensure accuracy and completeness, detecting any outliers or discrepancies.
    - Before downloading, reviewed the structure and format of the dataset to ensure it aligned with expectations, looking for inconsistencies or irregularities that might indicate potential data integrity issues.

-## Excel VBA code used to combine datasets
+## A. Excel VBA code used to combine datasets

 ```VBA